robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 new sub-folders named *www* and *qewd-apps* appear.
 QEWD has loaded in everything you need for monitoring your system and for developing interactive applications if you wish to do so.

+When you're running QEWD with Cach&eacute; or IRIS on Windows, it will also have automatically downloaded and installed the correct version of the [*mg-dbx*](https://github.com/chrisemunt/mg-dbx) interface along with its associated ObjectScript code interface for Cach&eacute; or IRIS SQL.

 ## Optional: Try the QEWD-Monitor Application